Skip to content

 Your time starts now…

-The prize task was to draw a shield depicting the team and reflecting the team’s name.
+The first task was to draw a shield depicting the team and reflecting the team’s name.
 The teams competing were Downfield Primary’s ‘Law Followers’, Forthview’s ‘PDNF’ (their initials), Glebelands’ ‘Boss Babies’, Pirniehall’s ‘Da Nuggets’ and Sidlaw View’s ‘Froggy Law 50’.
 The colourful creations incorporated school colours and symbols.

 Next, Lindsay told the children about the famous ‘Cabin boy’ cannibalism case, R v Dudley & Stephens (1884).
 She gave them 40 minutes to create a stop-motion Lego animation telling the tale of shipwreck and murder.
 The Law Followers excelled, with their animation incorporating a voice narration explaining the law of necessity.
 Boss Babies came second, with their final frame redemptively stating: “I’ll be a good person now.”